ta0kira/zeolite/README.md

 Zeolite *less* readable, due to the extensive amount of implicit type conversions it supports.

+Another thing to consider is the experience of the programmer when their code is actually *incorrect* or needs refactoring.
+For example, in Go (the programming language) the use of implicit types can actually make refactoring a procedure into smaller functions more difficult for the programmer.
+(Go uses automatic typing for local variables and explicit typing for function arguments and returns.)

 ### Type Inference

 Zeolite currently does not infer type arguments in type-parameter substitution.